-Both these trends have huge repercussions on the traditional IT Asset Management and IT Software Asset Management models.
-Some of the critical challenges are:
+Both these trends have huge repercussions on the traditional IT Asset Management (ITAM) and Software Asset Management (SAM) models.

-Costs Add Up: Given the low unit cost, the attention given to renewal/termination of the SaaS licenses in organizations is minimal.
+Costs Add Up: Given the low unit cost, the attention given to renewal & termination of the SaaS licenses in organizations is minimal.
 Though the unit costs are lower, the costs increase and translate to a more significant number at an organization level.
 If you can’t monitor these, you cannot manage these.

 Data Sprawl: With the wide adoption of SaaS tools in a decentralized manner, organizations are losing control over the data and its security.
 This problem is going to increase with the increase in the adoption of SaaS tools.